tech-learning-collective/tech-learning-collective.github.io/courses/index.md

 darkBackgroundColor: rgba(102, 7, 51, 1)
 ---

+{% include announce-course-pause.html %}

-Tech Learning Collective currently offers courses in the following subjects.
+Tech Learning Collective courses cover the following subjects.
 Choose a subject to view the available courses for that subject.
 You can apply to enroll in more than one course at a time.

 {% include get-subjects.liquid %}
 <ul id="subjects-list">